leafmind/messenger/README.md

 5) Add some messages via LiveDoc and check out the room again
 6) Add URIs to websites or images to your message
 7) Be Happy
+Goto 1 and connect several users to the 'messages' room to see live broadcasting from REST API(Swagger) in action You can use your own API token in Swagger instead of a debug token(You will find it on the rooms page after registration)